EmmetSp/Timeline-HN/README.md

 Timeline-HN is a repository hosting all files needed to run a branched off TimelineJS3.
 In this project you fill find

 # How do I use it?
-Timeline-HN is building upon [Timeline.JS](https://timeline.knightlab.com/), it holds a CSS file that, when appended onto a timeline URL, it changes the theme to a more legibal color scheme.
+Timeline-HN is building upon [Timeline.JS](https://timeline.knightlab.com/), it holds a CSS file that, when appended onto a timeline URL, changes the theme to a more legibal color scheme.

 ## Creating Events